Spain Digital Nomad Visa Guide (2024)

 Drawback #1: Low English proficiency index

-Ten years ago, Spaniards aged between 25 and 34 were at the same level of English as their coevals in Italy, Portugal, and Greece.
-Nowadays, all the countries mentioned before have improved their English proficiency index, but Spain remains on the same level.
+Around 10 years ago, Spaniards aged between 25 and 34 were at the same level of English as their coevals in Portugal and Greece.
+Nowadays, people from Portugal and Greece have improved their English proficiency index, but Spaniards remain on the same level.

-All of the aforementioned data is not good news for foreigners who speak English only — because communication with the locals might be fraught with difficulties in overcoming language barriers.
+All of the aforementioned data is not good news for foreigners who speak only English — communication with the locals might be fraught with difficulties in overcoming language barriers.

 🎓 Pumble Pro Tip